timofeysie/satisfactory/docs/image-search.md

 Rolling back this idea.
 For now we will just add a service to the app and forego the extra lib.

 nx generate @nrwl/nest:service services/generator/generator --project=nest-demo

+## training the LSTMs

+The training code for this tutorial is based on char-rnn-tensorflow which in turn was inspired from Andrej Karpathy's char-rnn.